ruwindada/satellite-registration/README.md

 MIT

 ## Author Information
-This role was created by ruwinda.fernando@santander.de / @ruwindada
+This role was created by @ruwindada